 It’s easy to fix this: chuck the photo in an editing program on your computer, like Lightroom, or even use an app on the device itself and begin playing around.
 After moving a few sliders and ticking a few boxes, the results might astound you and your friends.

 If you want to get serious about smartphone photography, it’s crucial that your photos are lit well.
-Small sensors typically found in phones are not very capable when lighting gets poor, so it’s always best to ensure your subject is well lit when taking a shot.
-If you can use your camera at ISO 100 or lower, you’ll see less grain in the resultant image, and photos will look clearer and more impressive.
+Small sensors typically found in phones are not always capable when lighting gets poor, so it’s always best to ensure your subject is well lit when taking a shot.
+If you can get your camera shooting at ISO 200 or lower, you’ll see less grain in the final image, and photos will look clearer and more impressive.

-One way to achieve better lighting for your smartphone photos is to get strong artificial lights, but this probably isn’t practical or worth it considering it’s not a DSLR.
+One way to achieve better lighting for your smartphone photos is to get strong artificial lights, but this probably isn’t practical for most people.
 The flash also tends not to be so great, so you can rule that out as well.
 This leaves natural light as the best source, and there are a few tips to getting the best shots in the lighting you have.

 Like when photographing with any camera, ideally the sun should be behind the camera’s lens, shining light onto the subject without entering the lens directly.
-Pointing a camera towards the sun will cause shadowing and a loss of contrast, so try not to do so unless you want the artistic effect.
-In cloudy conditions the sun can be diffused throughout the sky, so avoid shooting up to the sky if it’s not a sunny day.
+Pointing a camera towards the sun will cause shadowing and a loss of contrast, so try not to do so unless you want an artistic effect.
+In cloudy conditions the bright sun can be diffused throughout the sky, presenting a challenge for phone cameras with limited dynamic range, so avoid shooting up to the sky if it’s not a sunny day.

-As I mentioned earlier, it might also be worth exploring spot metering to get the exposure just right, especially when there’s strong backlighting.
+As we mentioned earlier, it might also be worth exploring spot metering to get the exposure just right, especially when there’s strong backlighting.
 Ideally you wouldn’t be shooting when there’s strong backlighting as smartphone cameras typically have weak dynamic range, but sometimes it’s necessary.
-And sometimes you can experiment with reflective surfaces to get light in just the right positions: often a simple white piece of paper will suffice at directing light from the sun (or an artificial light) on to your subject.
+And sometimes you can experiment with reflective surfaces to get light in just the right positions: often a simple white piece of paper will suffice at directing light from the sun (or an artificial light) onto your subject.